Tindalus/Backstepping-controller-for-quadcopter/README.md

 # Backstepping-controller-for-quadcopter-
-**Backstepping control algorithm and its implementation on quadcopter model**
+**Backstepping control algorithm and its implementation on quadcopter model.**
 This was used alongside other controllers to gain results published in [this paper](https://doi.org/10.26160/2474-5901-2024-43-42-54).

 `BS_Controller.py` contains control law function that generates input signal for the model in the closed loop system.